Welcome! Thank you for considering the CWRU School of Medicine Medical Scientist Training Program!

 MSTP students can choose from the following PhD programs and tracks.

-Developmental Biology (through Genetics and Neuroscience PhD programs)
+- Developmental Biology (through the Genetics and Neurosciences PhD programs)

 The MD-PhD combined degree program generally takes approximately 7 to 8 years to complete.
 The PhD thesis is usually defended during the fifth or sixth year, while the MD is awarded upon graduation from the program.